publiccodenet/about/activities/documentation/move-merge-delete-pages.md

 ## Redirecting pages

-When a page url changes, but it remains in the same repository (it is moved to a different directory or is renamed) a `redirect_from` should be used.
+When a page URL changes, but it remains in the same repository (it is moved to a different directory or is renamed) a `redirect_from` should be used.

 When a page is moved to a different repository a `redirect_to` should be used.